ARMmbed/mbed-os-5-docs/docs/refs/api/networking/mesh.md

 #### Mesh networking

-mbed OS provides two types of IPv6 based mesh networks:
+Arm Mbed OS provides two types of IPv6 based mesh networks:

 * 6LoWPAN_ND, loosely following Zigbee-IP specification.
 * Thread, following specification from [Thread Group](http://threadgroup.org/).

 One stack, called `Nanostack`, provides both protocols.
 For more information about stack internals, refer to [Nanostack's documentation](https://docs.mbed.com/docs/arm-ipv66lowpan-stack/en/latest/).
-Application developers use Nanostack through *mbed Mesh API*.
+Application developers use Nanostack through *the Arm Mbed Mesh API*.

-##### mbed Mesh API
+##### Arm Mbed Mesh API

-Arm mbed mesh API allows the client to use the IPv6 mesh network.
+Arm Mbed mesh API allows the client to use the IPv6 mesh network.

 The client can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network.
-When successfully connected, the client can create a socket by using the [mbed socket API](network_sockets.md) to start communication with a remote peer.
+When successfully connected, the client can create a socket by using the [Arm Mbed socket API](network_sockets.md) to start communication with a remote peer.

 ##### Supported mesh networking modes